Cressence/quick-login/README.md

 * Since it is based on JavaScript, we do not need to learn a whole new language in order to use it
 * It is easy to incoporate third-party libraries and connect to APIs

-This tutorial will focus mainly on data management in React-Native using <a href="https://reactjs.org/docs/hooks-intro.html" target="_blank">hooks</a> and <a href="https://github.com/react-native-async-storage/async-storage" target="_blank">AsyncStorage</a>
+This tutorial will focus mainly on data management in React-Native using <a href="https://reactjs.org/docs/hooks-intro.html" target="_blank">hooks</a> and also how to make http requests in react-native.

 ## The App
 Before we dive into building the app, let us go through a the flow of the application.